KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 rectangle.moveCenter(point2)
 {% endhighlight %}

 Here we make a rectangle, which is represented by a top-left corner and a size.
 Instead of calculating what the top-left corner of a rectangle centered at the point should be, we make a rectangle with its top-left coordinate at that point and then move the rectangle such that the point becomes its center.
+This may not be the best algorithm to accomplish this but it works.

 {% highlight Python %}
 pixmap1: QPixmap = parent.grab(rectangle)
 {% endhighlight %}

-This makes an object which represents a map of the pixels on the screen specified by the rectangle we made.
+This makes an object which represents a map of the pixels on the screen specified by the coordinates of the rectangle we made.

 {% highlight Python %}
 painter = QPainter(pixmap1)